NVIDIA/tegra-uboot-flasher-scripts/README-developer.txt

 This step creates the target binaries and supporting data files necessary to run the tegra-uboot-flasher script.
 You will always need to perform this step.

+You will need an ARM cross-compiler in order to compile U-Boot.
+This may be obtained from a distribution package, or be a custom-built toolchain.
+The environment variable CROSS_COMPILE should be set to select the compiler to use.
+CROSS_COMPILE should contain the common prefix of all the binaries in the cross-compiler, for example if gcc is arm-linux-gnueabi-gcc, then CROSS_COMPILE should be set to arm-linux-gnueabi-, or /path/to/arm-linux-gnueabi-.
+If this variable is not set, then the build script assumes a value of arm-linux-gnueabi-.

 cd to the scripts sub-directory (i.e. the directory containing this README), and execute: